Hjorthmedh/RGCmorphology/ms/intro.md

 e.g. one shown in Figure 5A, plotting soma area against density of branch points.
 We can observe from this that TRHR has a large overlap with DRD4 and to some extent Cdh3.
 Likewise, Hoxd10 has large overlaps with other genetic types.
-We used Principal component analysis to reduce the five-dimensional vectors to two dimensions for visualisation.
+We used principal component analysis to reduce the five-dimensional vectors to two dimensions for visualisation.
 Figure 5B shows that most Hoxd10 cells grouped together into a cluster that partially overlaps with DRD4.
 There are also a few